Speeding up Krylov subspace methods for computing f(A)b via randomization: Krylov subspaces and Krylov bases

 \section{Krylov subspaces and Krylov bases}

-In this section we discuss the computation of an orthonormal basis of $\mathcal{K}_m(A,b)$, the $m$th Krylov subspace associated to a matrix $A \in \R^{n \times n}$ and the vector $b \in \R^n$ defined as in~\eqref{eq:krylovspace}.
+In this section, we discuss the computation of an orthonormal basis of $\mathcal{K}_m(A,b)$ defined in~\eqref{eq:krylovspace}, the $m$th Krylov subspace associated to a matrix $A \in \R^{n \times n}$ and the vector $b \in \R^n$.
 To simplify the discussion, we will assume that $\mathcal{K}_m(A,b)$ is an $m$-dimensional subspace of $\R^n$, which holds whenever $m < n$ and $b$ is not contained in a (nontrivial) invariant subspace of $A$.
 An orthonormal basis $U_m = $ of $\mathcal{K}_m(A,b)$ can be computed using the Arnoldi method (see, e.g.,~\cite[Section 6.2]{Saad1992}), together with an upper Hessenberg matrix $K_m \in \R^{m \times m}$ and a unit vector $u_{m+1}$ such that

 where $e_m$ is the $m$th vector of the canonical basis of $\R^m$.
 The relation~\eqref{eq:arnoldi} is called the \emph{Arnoldi decomposition}.
 Note that we have $ U_m^T A U_m = K_m, $ that is, $K_m$ is the compression of $A$ onto the $m$th Krylov subspace.
-The Arnoldi method requires $\mathcal O(nm^2)$ operations, additional to the $m$ matrix-vector products with $A$.
+The Arnoldi method requires $\mathcal O(nm^2)$ operations, in addition to the $m$ matrix-vector products with $A$.